GuylianGilsing/PHPValidation/README.md

 ```

 ### notEmpty
-When added, and the field exists, it cannot be empty or contain only whitespace.
-This validator works on both `string` and `array` fields.
+When added, and the field exists, and the field is of the type `string` or `array`, it cannot be empty or contain only whitespace.

 ```php
 $builder->setValidators([